neutrons/garnet/docs/source/design/reduction_plan_mvp.rst

     If the user has selected an instrument and experiment, then the recommended starting path for saving the reduction plan file is at:
     /<facility>/<instrument>/shared/<ipts>/garnet.
 The garnet folder needs to be created, if it does not exist.
     If the user has not selected an instrument yet, a default option should appear.

-    The starting paths of the filebrowser dialogs for the following are updated too:

-        * for calibration section: /<facility>/<instrument>/shared/calibration
-        * for vanadium section: /<facility>/<instrument>/shared/Vanadium
-        * for background and mask: /<facility>/<instrument>/shared/background/

-    The starting paths can be set, when the user click the corresponding button and selects a specific file (same flow as above).
-No folder creation occurs in this case.

-    (UBMatrix does not have a starting path.)

 #.
 Load a reduction plan from file: handle_load_reduction_plan(reduction_plan_file)
     #.
 Valid case